-It guarantees purchasers don’t overpay for NFTs, and sellers get a fair price for tokens.
+It guarantees purchasers don’t overpay for NFTs, and sellers get a fair token price.

 Different players may have the authority to set an NFT floor price.
 Sometimes, crypto finance operates like the traditional one, enabling exchanges to set this threshold.

 Remember that, however, not all NFT exchanges employ a floor price.
-Those that do have a high floor price, so beware of overpaying for an NFT.
+Those with a high floor price, so beware of overpaying for an NFT.

-When buying an NFT, it is always important to research the item before making a purchase.
+When buying an NFT, it is always important to research the item before purchasing.
 This search includes looking at the price of the NFT on different exchanges and checking the NFT’s floor price.

 By doing this, you can be sure you are getting a fair deal on your purchase.